-It is important to file your petition in the right court.
+It is important to file your papers in the right court.
 As a rule of thumb, you typically file your bankruptcy petition in the place you lived or operated a business for the majority of the past 180 days.
 You’ll choose one of these three places while taking into account the 180-day rule:

-But if you've moved one more more times shortly before filing, then you file wherever you were the majority of the time during that 180-day period.
-For example, if you lived in Texas for ten years, but moved to Arizona two months ago, Texas is the proper place to file because you lived there for the majority of the 180-day period.
-It’s important to realize that you may have to use Texas exemptions, however.
-(Find out more about how moving affects your bankruptcy exemptions.)
+If you've moved one or more times shortly before filing, you’ll file wherever you were the majority of the time during the 180 days.
+For instance, if you lived in Texas for ten years, but moved to Arizona two months ago, Texas will be the proper place to file.
+Keep in mind that you might have to use Texas exemptions to protect your property, however.

-Once you decide where to file, you need to find the right court.
-You don’t file your bankruptcy petition in the state court where you go for most of your other legal needs, such as divorce filings or paying traffic tickets.
+Once you decide where file, you’ll need to find the right court.
+You don’t file in the state court where you go for most legal needs, such as divorce filings or paying traffic tickets.
 You must locate the federal bankruptcy court that covers your geographical area.

-It's fairly simple to find the right court.
-Go to the court locater page on the United States Court’s website.
-After selecting the correct state, a list of federal courts appears, including bankruptcy courts.
-It is a good idea to verify that the court located closest to you is the right one by either calling the clerk of the court or referring to the particular court’s website.
+Start by going to the Federal Court Finder page on the United States Court’s website.
+You can search by location or court type.
+Once found, it’s a good idea to verify that the court located closest to you is the right one.
+You can call the court clerk or visit the particular court’s website.

-The bankruptcy clerk will take your petition regardless of where you file.
-If you get it wrong, however, the bankruptcy trustee or a creditor may file a motion asking the judge to either move or dismiss your case.
-If no one objects, your bankruptcy petition moves forward.
+The bankruptcy clerk will accept your petition regardless of where you file.
+If you get it wrong, however, the bankruptcy trustee or a creditor could file a motion asking the judge to either move or dismiss your case.
+If no one objects, your bankruptcy petition will move forward.